Divorce Attorney in Opelika, AL

 Don’t Start Your Proceedings without an Experienced Family Law Attorney

 If you or your spouse contest any part of your divorce, a judge makes the decisions that will affect you for years to come.
-Your family law attorney at Alsobrook & Jackson, Attorneys at Law will be a part of this process to ensure that your best interests and those of your children receive fair representation.
-We encourage you to contact our office in Opelika, Alabama at 334-737-3718 to request a free review of your divorce case.
+Your family law attorney at Alsobrook Law Group will be a part of this process to ensure that your best interests and those of your children receive fair representation.
+We encourage you to contact our office in Opelika, Alabama at 334-737-3718 or online via our website contact form to request a free review of your divorce case.
 Your attorney will guide you on how to proceed from there.